 Jim Andrews, MD, FACEP: Associate Clinical Professor of Emergency Medicine; CCEMSA and Merced EMSA Medical Director

-Danielle Campagne, MD: Clinical Instructor; Base Hospital Physician Medial Director and Parkmedic Faculty.
+Danielle Campagne, MD: Assistant Clinical Professor; Fellowship Director; Base Hospital Physician Medial Director and Parkmedic Faculty.

 Marc Shalit, MD, FACEP, FAAEM: Clinical Professor of Emergency Medicine: Associate Medical Director CCEMSA; Medical Director Parkmedic Program